paoloironhack/Project_2_Amsterdam_dataptams2020/README.md

 **Phase 3**
 * Analyze your data.
 * Find the most interesting and meaningful insights.
-* Start preparing the slides for Friday's presentation.
+* Start preparing the slides for Saturday's presentation.

 **Presentation**
-* Presentation time Saturday August th at **2 PM**!
+* Presentation time Saturday August 22th at **2 PM**!

 ## Presentation
 The presentation time limit is **10 minutes**!
 After each presentation, there will be a 3 minute Q&A.